-Director Robert Eggers’s first film after The Witch is a swirling descent into madness that takes your breath away.
+Robert Eggers’ latest film is a swirling descent into madness that takes the breath away.

-Dafoe is Tom Wake, an old sea dog with a clay pipe jutting from his thick beard.
-He’s the chief “wickie” of the lighthouse and an amalgam of clichés (which the script wittily acknowledges), including his peg leg and his love of gin, sea shanties and cooking lobster.
+Dafoe is Tom Wake, an old sea dog with a clay pipe jutting from his thick beard and the chief ‘wickie’ of the lighthouse.
+He’s an amalgam of salty clichés (which the script wittily acknowledges, including his peg-leg), and loves gin, sea shanties, and cooking lobster.
 Pattinson plays ex-logger Ephraim Winslow, recently arrived from Canada.
-He’s the strong-and-silent type who seems to have a skeleton or two in his closet.
+He’s the strong and silent type who seems to have a skeleton or two in his closet.

-Both are men’s men—the quarrelsome, petty, tobacco-chomping variety.
-Dafoe and Pattinson deliver the script (by Eggers and his brother, Max) with incredible pathos, sounding like characters who have slipped from the pages of Melville’s Moby-Dick.
-The dialogue is packed with the sort of withering insults worthy of In the Loop’s Malcolm Tucker, and they lash like a hailstorm.
+Both are men’s men – the quarrelsome, petty, tobacco-chomping variety.
+Dafoe and Pattinson deliver Max and Robert Eggers’ script with incredible pathos, sounding like characters who have slipped from the pages of Melville’s ‘Moby Dick’.
+The dialogue is packed with the sort of insults worthy of Malcolm Tucker, and they lash like a hailstorm.

 Meanwhile, life on the island isn’t going well.
 Wake barks orders constantly, putting down Winslow at every opportunity.
-To find personal relief, Winslow heads to the outside store-shed, a small sculpture of a buxom mermaid in one hand, something else in the other.
-(You get the picture.)
-Soon things start to take a more bizarre turn, as Wake insists on manning the nightly “dread watch” and becomes touchy when Winslow asks to see the lighthouse’s lamp.
-What comes next, set to Mark Korven’s mind-spinning orchestral score and an immersive sound design, defies belief (it’s too good to ruin).
+To find relief, Winslow heads to the outside store-shed, a small sculpture of a buxom mermaid in one hand, and in the other… well, you get the picture.
+Soon things start to take a bizarre turn, as Wake insists on taking the nightly ‘dread watch’ and becomes tetchy when Winslow asks to see the lighthouse’s lamp.
+What comes next, set to a mind-spinning score and sound design from Mark Korven, almost defies belief.